 Know the Area - is it known for street crime?
 Is there a lot of gang activity?
 Do buses and taxis go there after dark?
 Is it an area you should avoid entering?
 If it is, then don't go there.
 It's that simple.

-Stay Alert - walk with a purpose, be attentive to your surrounding environment and be prepared mentally and physically for an attack, by having an Aikido strategy and plan of action.
+Stay Alert - walk with purpose, be attentive to your surrounding environment and be prepared mentally and physically for an attack, by having an Aikido strategy.

 Expect The Unexpected - Wear shoes and clothing that are comfortable that allow you to move quickly.
 Carry only the essentials, travel with friends, have your mobile phone set with the speed dial set to emergency police support, 911, 999 etc.

 Move Silently and Swiftly - while blending into the background.
 Dress like the locals, and don't display large sums of cash in public or wear highly visible and expensive jewellery or clothes.

 Resist only to protect yourself from harm, not to protect your 'things'.

 Evade and Escape - When overwhelmed, you don't fight, you surrender, compromise, or run, if possible.
-Try to get a good lead on your assailant and run towards lighted and crowded areas.
+Try to get a good lead and run towards lighted and crowded areas.

-Choose the Place of Battle - Never allow an assailant to take you to another location, as there is usually an ulterior motive, where they will have an even greater advantage over you.
+Choose the Place of Battle - Never allow an assailant to take you to another location, as there's usually an ulterior motive, where they will have a greater advantage over you.

 It is only when all of your strategies and tactics have failed, that you have to resort to the use of full power devastating techniques.

 Personally, I have made an intense study of Aikido for over 30 years.
 I have also looked at, in depth, the advanced principles involved.
 Plus I have studied self defence, power development, and pressure points.

 I highly recommend the excellent fighting strategy employed by Master Russell Stutely.
 I am a fully qualified Pressure Point instructor in his system.